leichester/cheat-sheet-elixir/README.md

 ### Pin Operator

 The Pin Operator `^` is used to treat variables the same way non variables with the match operator.
 In other words, the Pin Operator will evaluate the variable and use its value to **restrict a pattern**, preserving its original value.
+It force Elixir to use the existing value of the variable in the pattern.

 ```elixir
 x = 1 #=> assign 1 to x